 You have several options if you’ve lost your key card or locked yourself out of your hotel room.
 First and foremost, stay calm.
 Although it can be easy to panic in this situation, it’s essential to keep thinking clearly and rationally so that you don’t make matters worse by doing something impulsive.

 - First, try knocking on the door and asking if anyone is inside before taking more extreme measures.
-It may be the case that someone else is there and has forgotten to unlock the door for you when they went out.
+It may be that someone else is there and has forgotten to unlock the door for you when they went out.

 - Even if no one answers your knock or calls for help on the first attempt, wait a few minutes before proceeding with more drastic action if someone does arrive soon after you finished knocking or calling out.